 Unit One 1933

 The St. Ives School (from 1928) Est. 1950 Independent Group 1952

 Writers such as Herbert Read, Roland Penrose, Roger Fry, Clive Bell, Wyndham Lewis, Virginia Woolf, Ezra Pound and Myfanwy Evans have written about the artists and artworks in the collection.

 Chris is also interested in the work of practicing British artists.
 Contemporary artworks he has purchased include paintings, sculpture and installations by:

 The Ingram Collection of Modern British and Contemporary Art, on loan to The Lightbox, consists of the Collection comprises almost 500 paintings and sculptures of which over 350 are by the most important artists of the Modern British era, amongst these Elisabeth Frink, Barbara Hepworth and Eduardo Paolozzi.
 In addition to creating a unique local opportunity to see world-class Modern British art, The Ingram Collection loans to major exhibitions and galleries and has earned Chris Ingram deserved acclaim as “one of the most active and thoughtful collectors of Modern British Art today.”
 (Stephen Deuchar CBE, Director, The Art Fund).

 The Ingram Collection features throughout The Lightbox’s exhibition programme with free thematic gallery exhibitions, also on show throughtout the year, on all floors of the building are displays from the collection and on the ground floor there is the Ingram Sculpture Gallery.
-Check out the 'exhibitions' section of the website to find out about upcoming exhibitions featuring works from The Ingram Collection, or click on the below link to download our current events programme.
+Check out the 'exhibitions' section of the website to find out about upcoming exhibitions featuring works from The Ingram Collection.